 Your doctor's surgery, local police station, care centre or railway - they're all your public services.
 But right now, they can be privatised or outsourced, and run by companies that don't have to tell you anything.
 What about your rights?
 You don't have any.
 Let's change that with a Public Service Users Bill to give you a say.
+(The Bill has already been supported by 102 MPs in Early Day Motion 438 and put forward as a Private Members Bill in parliament.)
 The infographic below shows what this new legislation would do for you.

 (Click infographic above for interactive version, or you can download the static version)

 The Bill would mean...